profile photo

 Yiqing Liang

-I am a final-year PhD candidate in Computer Science at Brown University and a member of Brown Visual Computing Group.
-I am very fortunate to have Professor James Tompkin as my advisor.
+I am a final-year PhD candidate in Computer Science at Brown University and a member of Brown Visual Computing Group, advised by Professor James Tompkin.
+During my PhD, I was fortunate to collaborate with Adam Harley, Mikaela Angelina Uy, and Leonidas Guibas from Stanford University.

 I received my Master in Computer Science from Columbia University, advised by Professor Shuran Song and Professor Shih-Fu Chang.
-I completed my Bachelor in Computer Science at Fudan University.
-I was a visiting student at MIT EECS (CSAIL).
+I completed my Bachelor in Computer Science at Fudan University and was a visiting student at MIT EECS (CSAIL).

-I was a research intern at NVIDIA Research with Abhishek Badki, Hang Su, Orazio Gallo, at Meta Reality Labs with Numair Khan, Lei Xiao, Douglas Lanman.
+I was a research intern at NVIDIA Research with Abhishek Badki, Hang Su, and Orazio Gallo, and at Meta Reality Labs with Numair Khan, Lei Xiao, and Douglas Lanman.

 News